 The design and traffic operations guidance in Design Information Bulletin 89 is effective December 30, 2015, and shall be applied to on-going projects in accordance with HDM Index 82.5 - Effective Date for Implementing Revisions to Design Standards.

-Divison of Design (DOD) will retain some project level decisions and all program level corporate activities related to delivering the state transportation program, such as leadership, technology deployment, technical assistance, training, problem solving, performance management and process improvement.
+The DOD will retain some project level decisions and all program level corporate activities related to delivering the state transportation program, such as leadership, technology deployment, technical assistance, training, problem solving, performance management and process improvement.
 The delegation of authority transfers approval authority from DOD to the district for specific project level decisions as defined in this Design Stewardship Agreement.
 The purpose of the Design Stewardship Agreement is to provide a contractual document which transfers the decision making authority from Caltrans Headquarters DOD to individual districts and defines how the district and DOD will operate together with Stewardship delegation.
 The Design Stewardship Agreement describes a baseline of delegated responsibilities and additional design delegations that may be negotiated between the district and DOD.

-Department of Transportation
+California Department of Transportation

 Division of Design

 Sacramento, CA 94271-0001